Westlake University

-Westlake University (西湖大学) is a private research university in Hangzhou, Zhejiang, China, founded in October 2018.
+Westlake University (西湖大学) is a private research university in Hangzhou, Zhejiang, China.
+It was founded in October 2018.

-Westlake University is often being described as “Caltech of China” or "China's Caltech".
+Westlake University ranked 84th in the world for Nature Index 2021 Young Universities (Leading 150 Young Universities) and 52nd in China for Nature Index 2025.
+It also ranked #301-400 in Academic Ranking of World Universities 2025 and ranked #308 in U.S. News & World Report Best Global Universities Ranking 2025.

-Westlake University ranked 84th in the world for Nature Index 2021 Young Universities (Leading 150 Young Universities) and 92nd in China for Nature Index 2022.
+It has been called "Perhaps the most successful Chinese university at recruiting overseas talents".

 History

-The proposal for the creation of a private research university was submitted on March 11, 2015.
-The proposers were from business and academia, and included Shi Yigong, Chen Shiyi, and Pan Jianwei.
-This led to the creation of WIAS on December 10, 2016 with Shi as president.
+The proposal for the establishment of a private research university was submitted on March 11, 2015, by individuals from business and academia, including Shi Yigong, Chen Shiyi, and Pan Jianwei.
+This initiative led to the creation of WIAS on December 10, 2016 with Shi as president.
 The Ministry of Education approved the foundation of a university on April 2, 2018.
 Shi was elected as the university's president at the first board meeting on April 16.

 The university was inaugurated in Hangzhou on October 20, 2018.
-It opened with the Yunqi campus; the Yungu campus began construction in April.
+It opened with the Yunqi campus; the Yungu campus began construction in April and Phase 3 campus expansion completed in June 2025.

 Governance System

-Westlake University Communist Party Committee
+Council

-On April 20, 2018, the Communist Party Committee of West Lake University was formally established.
-Dong Qingyuan (董清源) was named the Communist Party Secretary, Sun Youyou (孙幼幼) the Deputy Secretary, and Yang Wenzhu (杨文铸) the Secretary of the Disciplinary Committee of the University.
+On April 20, 2018, the University Council was formally established.
+Dong Qingyuan (董清源) was named the Chairperson of the University Council, Sun Youyou (孙幼幼) the Vice Chairperson of the University Council, and Yang Wenzhu (杨文铸) the Chair of the Committee for Discipline Inspection.

-Westlake University Board of Trustees
+Board of Trustees

-Westlake University is headed by the University President under the guidance of the Board of Trustees.
+Westlake University is led by the University President, who operates under the guidance of the Board of Trustees.
 The Board of Trustees consists of educators and scholars from China and overseas, representatives of donors and representatives of the government, making decisions on major issues such as the strategic planning of the university.
 It also appoints the University President which executes the decisions of the Board of Trustees.